Time for tea.

 ‘There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.’
 Henry James, Portrait of a Lady

-These are the words of American author Henry James in The Portrait of a Lady, and he wasn’t far wrong.
-In today’s busy world, there isn’t always much opportunity to indulge in this most elegant of customs - but a on a leisurely Cunard voyage, no such constraints apply.
+In today’s busy world, there isn’t always much opportunity to indulge in this most refined of customs - but on a Cunard voyage, no such constraints apply.

 Here we take a look at how this quintessential British repast first began - and what you can expect when it’s time to enjoy the very best afternoon tea.

 While tea drinking dates back thousands of years in China, it was only when Catherine of Braganza married King Charles II in 1662 - bringing the precious leaves with her as part of her dowry - that tea consumption among the wealthy classes in Britain was first established.

 However, it was almost 200 years before the concept of afternoon tea was introduced by Anna, Duchess of Bedford, who in 1840 required a little sustenance to bridge the gap between lunch and dinner.